nhandrew/environment_sensors/README.md

 # Environment Sensors

-Flutter plugin for accessing ambient temperature, relative humidity, ambient light, and barometric pressure sensors of an Android device.
+Flutter plugin for accessing ambient temperature, relative humidity, ambient light, and barometric pressure sensors of a device.
 ## Install
 Add ```environment_sensors``` as a dependency in  `pubspec.yaml`.
 For help on adding as a dependency, view the [documentation](https://flutter.io/using-packages/).